mttschltz/kittythinks/content/the-canterbury-tales-by-chaucer-the-nun-s-priest-the-wife-of-bath-the-friar.md

 When the **summoner** asks his new friend where he is from, he says that he is from hell.
 The **summoner** is not worried and they decide to deceive together.

-When they happen upon a poor old woman, she curses the **summoner** to the devil and taking his chance, the false **yeoman**, who is actually the devil, takes him to hell.
+When they happen upon a poor old woman, she curses the **summoner** to the devil and taking his chance, the false **yeoman **who is actually the devil, takes him to hell.